GoogleChrome/web.dev/src/site/content/en/blog/webotp/index.md

 sends a text message to the user over SMS and the user enters the OTP from the message to verify the ownership of the phone number.

-With the WebOTP API, these steps are as easy as one tap for the user, as demonstrated in the video.
+With the Web OTP API, these steps are as easy as one tap for the user, as demonstrated in the video.
 As the text message arrives, a bottom sheet pops up and prompts the user to verify their phone number.
 After clicking the **Verify** button within the bottom sheet,